sourceperl/tk-dashboard/README.md

     sudo apt-get install -y redis-server
     # edit config file /etc/redis/redis.conf
-    # for use with pi SD card, we need to reduce backup cycle
+    # -> for use with pi SD card, we need to reduce backup cycle
-    # -> here we use only "save 3600 1"
+    #    here we use only "save 3600 1"
+    # -> also we need to comment bind line to allow redis listen all the interfaces
+    # -> set protected-mode to "no"

 ### Copy config file (URL, API credentials, misc...)